nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 2. Prefixes - The identifiers for the various input values, different commands require different prefixes
 3. Placeholders - The actual input values for the command.

-<div markdown="span" class="alert alert-danger">:exclamation: **WARNING:**
+<div markdown="span" class="alert alert-warning">:exclamation: **NOTE:**
-If there are multiples of the same prefixes typed in for commands that only accept one value per prefix, SudoHR will only register the value of the last prefix.
+1. For the commands in this section, the order in which the prefixes (if any) are placed does not matter.
+2. If duplicated prefixes are provided, only the argument associated with the last instance of the same prefix will be processed by the parser.
 </div>
 --------------------------------------------------------------------------------------------------------------------